 Suggestions for places to stay near Lake Forest Park, WA:

 Basement daylight separate-entrance apartment.
-One bedrooms, can sleep two.
+One bedroom, can sleep two.
 Walking distance from our retreat house: http://abnb.me/EVmg/VyqczbknvG

 www.airbnb.com Look for places in Seattle (Lake City area, Northgate, north Seattle, Wedgewood, Maple Leaf, Bothell, anywhere in the north end), Lake Forest Park, Shoreline, Lynnwood.